MyCAA: Everything you Need to Know

 What Military Spouses Need to Know About MyCAA

-Military spouses, school and a Spouse Education and Career Opportunities (SECO) career coach will need to work together to define a clear career path for the military spouse.
-This plan is called an education and training plan and it will need to be completed in order to receive the funds from MYCAA.
+Military spouses, schools, and a Spouse Education and Career Opportunities (SECO) career coach will need to work together to define a clear career path for the military spouse.
+This plan is called an education and training plan, and it must be completed in order to receive the funds from MYCAA.

 Who is the MyCAA Program For?